 - Paul then hypothesizes that Fuyuki would leap into action if it were an alien attack, and changes the simulation accordingly.
 However, after initially spazzing out over the alien, Fuyuki again runs away and someone else always saves them before Fuyuki can, until the simulation moves literally everyone in town out of their way.

-- In one Detective Conan case involving a house catching on fire when a girl was inside, it turned out the culprit set the fire to set up a Heroic Fire Rescue Romance.
+- One Detective Conan case involved a house catching on fire when a girl was inside.
+It turned out the culprit set the fire so he could pull a Heroic Fire Rescue Romance.
 He didn't anticipate getting caught or that Ran rescued the girl before he could.